Lab Members

 Blue Lab

-Ellie Flynn ‘24 is a Psychology and Dance double major from Northfield, Massachusetts.
+Ellie Flynn ‘24 (she/her) is a Psychology and Dance double major from Northfield, Massachusetts.
 After graduation she plans to pursue her Master’s in Forensic Psychology, and has enjoyed learning about child development and cognition from a different perspective.
 Ellie is passionate about advocacy, criminal justice, and human behavior.
 In her free time she enjoys good food, listening to music, and spending time with her three dogs.

-Shakira Abdul-Rauf ‘24 (pronouns: she/hers) is a prospective Psychology and African American Studies double major with a minor in Chemistry.
+Shakira Abdul-Rauf ‘24 (she/her) is a Psychology and African American Studies double major with a minor in Chemistry.
 She was born and raised in Los Angeles, California, and her family is from Ghana.
 Outside of the classroom, you might find Shakira working as a Writing Mentor or in the Exley Science library.
 Shakira also supports the African Student Association (ASA) and Minority Association of Premedical Students (MAPS) student-run groups as treasurer.

-Maya Faber ‘25 is a Psychology and Education Studies double major with a minor in Jewish studies.
+Maya Faber ‘25 (she/her) is a Psychology and Education Studies double major with a minor in Jewish studies.
 Outside of the classroom, she is a member of the club tennis and ping pong team, loves to play the violin in school run musicals, and is also involved in the leadership board of the Wesleyan Jewish Community.
 Maya is passionate about understanding child development and using that knowledge and skill-set to help children in a hands-on way.

 Yellow Lab